 NeDNR invites surface water irrigation permit holders within LPSNRD to participate in the voluntary reporting program.
 Participants could submit information via an online form or by directly calling NeDNR.
-Fifty-two reports from a possible 209 water rights were received in 2022 for a response rate of 25%.
-Sixty-eight reports from a possible 208 water rights were received in 2021.
+Sixty-two reports from a possible 202 water rights were received in 2023 for a response rate of 30%.
 The data collected through the voluntary water use reporting program includes information about whether a surface water permit holder irrigated that year, if they used groundwater or surface water, how many acres they irrigated, what types of crops were grown, and reasons for not irrigating (if applicable).